luyadev/luya-module-styleguide/README.md

 ```

-After successful configuration of the styleguide module you can access it trough the url: `yourdomain.com/styleguide`
+After successful configuration of the styleguide module, you can access it through the url: `yourdomain.com/styleguide`